Prossimo/pross-meteor-erp/GitWorkflow.md

     $ git rebase upstream/dev
     ```

-  If you have conflict , you have to resolve each conflict on each commit , do it manually or add `kdiff3` / `Beyond Compare` or anything that fit you , add these modification and do ```$ git rebase --continue``` until you cleared the conflicts.
+  *If you have conflict , you have to resolve each conflict on each commit , do it manually or add `kdiff3` / `Beyond Compare` or anything that fit you , add these modification and do `$ git rebase --continue` until you cleared the conflicts.*

 3. Do your work, *make commits*, you should create directly a PR and *push your work frequently*.

 4. Test your code.

 5. You can now push your code.
   * If the branch is new you just run ```$ git push origin myNewBranch```
   * If you had rebase you need to force the ```$ git push origin myNewBranch -f```

-6. Create the PR , with a new branch github detect it automatically you should see a yellow bar on main page.
+6. Create the PR from new commits of `origin` into `upstream/dev`.

 **More you rebase your branch often, less you get problems.
 So don't wait !
 You should rebase each time a commit is added to the upstream/dev.**